 If your dentist finds gum disease, he may suggest some changes to your lifestyle or your oral health routine.
 Medications or surgery may be needed in other cases, or you may need a deep cleaning of your teeth and their roots, a process known as scaling and root planing.

-To make an appointment to see Dr. John Moreno at E. John Moreno DMD Inc. in Irvine, California, call 949-487-9220.
+To make an appointment to see Dr. John Moreno at E. John Moreno, DMD in Aliso Viejo, California, call 949-487-9220.
 We look forward to helping you have a bright and healthy smile!